Rohan-Bharatia/HYDRAlib/.github/CONTRIBUTING.md

 ```sh
 git push origin {my-new-feature(s)}
 ```
-6. Request a tier 3 collaborator to accept your pull request.
+6. Request a collaborator to accept your pull request.

 ### Pull Request Guidelines
  - Follow the coding style of the project (look at [Style Guide](#style-guide) for more info).